 - Trademarks or logo

-For example, stock photo sites cannot use images of celebrities without taking their permission first.
+For example, stock photo sites cannot use images of celebrities without obtaining their permission first.
 The same goes for landmarks like Eiffel Tower and brand logos.

 Interestingly, many free stock photo sites don’t follow the required protocol.
 They blindly trust the photographer to have taken the required releases and update the photograph in their database without rechecking.